 Parameters param = value

-param is a parameter defined using the \\param C-SPY macro construction.
+param is a parameter defined using the param C-SPY macro construction. value is a value.

-value is a value.
+For use with cspybat

 Description Use this option to assign av value to a C-SPY macro parameter.
 This option can be used more than once on the command line.

 See also Macro parameters, page 373.

-Project>Options>Debugger>Extra Options
+2 Project>Options>Debugger>Extra Options